Code of Conduct

 1. Being habitually truant and not attending school as required by part one of Article 65 of the Education Law.

-2. Engaging in an ongoing or continual course of conduct, which makes the student ungovernable, or habitually disobedient, and beyond the lawful control of the school.
+2. Being ungovernable, or habitually disobedient, and beyond the lawful control of the school.

 A PINS Petition may be brought against a student with a disability only after a manifestation determination has been held to rule out the misconduct leading to the filing of the petition is a manifestation of the student’s disability.

-2. Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law § 1.20 (42).
+All students under 16, except students aged 14 or 15 who qualify for juvenile offender status under the Criminal Procedure Law § 1.20 (42).

 Back to top